-An Important Note Concerning Graphic Design: One of the most common mistakes a new brand owner can make is choosing to work with a graphic design who doesn’t know dietary supplement labels and who doesn’t work with print – and you can learn all about this (and several other potential disastrous mistakes) here.
+An Important Note Concerning Graphic Design: One of the most common mistakes a new brand owner can make is choosing to work with a graphic designer who doesn’t know dietary supplement labels and who doesn’t work with print – and you can learn all about this (and several other potentially disastrous mistakes) here.

 Tip #6: They should be willing to say “no.”

 Is there really a situation where you want a manufacturer to tell you, “No, we can’t/won’t be able to do that for you?”